xamarin/Xamarin.Auth/GettingStarted.md

 		authorizeUrl: new Uri ("https://login.live.com/oauth20_authorize.srf"),
 		redirectUrl: new Uri ("https://login.live.com/oauth20_desktop.srf"));

-Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`. `Authenticator`s are responible for managing the user interface and communicating with authentication services.
+Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`. `Authenticators` are responsible for managing the user interface and communicating with authentication services.

-`Authenticator`s take a variety of parameters; in this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.
+`Authenticators` take a variety of parameters; in this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.

 ## 2. Authenticate the user

-While `Authenticator`s manage their own UI, it's up to you to initially present the `Authenticator`'s UI on the screen:
+While `Authenticators` manage their own UI, it's up to you to initially present the `Authenticator`'s UI on the screen.
+This lets you control how the authentication UI is displayed–modally, in navigation controllers, in popovers, etc.

 	PresentViewController (auth.GetUI (), true, null);

-This lets you control how the authentication UI is displayed–modally, in navigation controllers, in popovers, etc.

 The `GetUI` method returns `UINavigationControllers` on iOS, and `Intents` on Android.
 On Android, we would write the following code to present the UI: